NDiz-Rosales/COVID19-DATA-SPAIN/README.md

 > - **mapCastillaLeon.png**: image represented in [Figure 2](#figure2).

-The domains or spatial areas of interest correspond to the Health Areas (H.A.) of Castilla y León, an Autonomous Community in Spain, located, as can be seen in [Figure 1](#figure1), in the north-western fringe of the Peninsula.
+<p align="justify">The domains or spatial areas of interest correspond to the Health Areas (H.A.) of Castilla y León, an Autonomous Community in Spain, located, as can be seen in [Figure 1](#figure1), in the north-western fringe of the Peninsula.</p>

 <p align="center">
   <a id="figure1"></a>